 QardioCore is a nice bit of kit but fairly expensive.
 It is particularly suited for people with increased health risk caused by family predisposition, history of heart attacks or strokes, high blood pressure, high cholesterol, diabetes and excess weight.

 Many expected AliveCor to be squashed by the launch of the first ECG enabled Apple Watch.
-However, the company still seems to be plodding along just fine as it continues to sell its ECG accessories.
-Of course, it has killed off its Apple Watch ECG accessory KardiaBand.
+However, the company is still going strong as it continues to sell its ECG accessories.

 To take a measurement rest your thumbs against the two electrodes with KardiaMobile 6L facing you.
 Then, touch the bottom electrode to the bare skin of your left knee or left ankle.
 It takes about 30 seconds to complete a reading.